Yellowfin 24 Bay Boats fishing Key West Florida

 The Yellowfin 24 bay boat is unique to itself.
 It does not look like any other product out there so it can not be called a knock off.
 You will find the people at Yellowfin to be friendly and professional.
 The boat will be done when they say it will and ready to be splashed at the nearest boat ramp.
 You will find the fit and finish impeccable and comparable to any super high end yacht works.
 The 24 bay will stay together for you for years to come and Yellowfin will stand behind their product.
 I think that this boat is about the sexiest thing I have ever seen.
 It is always nice when beauty comes with function.

-If you are in the market for an awesome bay boat go to their web site and give them a call. www.yellowfinyachts.com Ask for Wylie or Kevin.
+If you are in the market for an awesome bay boat go to their web site and give them a call. www.yellowfinyachts.com Ask for Wylie or Heath.

 Note A - Yellowfin has a surcharge for the raw water pump installation.
 I am not sure what it is exactly but the cost for my install ran about $350 and about 2 hrs labor for installation on my own.
 You may want to consider their installation as it will be professionally done.